 After a concept is validated and approved, creating a functional prototype may provide a more valuable and precise vision of the end product or some of its features.

-A functional prototype in the context of the BVOP is a material expression and a result of the previous concept that is validated and accepted and includes a more realistic presentation of the product.
+A functional prototype in the context of the BVOP is the result of a concept, which has been validated, accepted and includes a more realistic presentation of the product.
 It may be a physical model or very early-stage version of a software or other digital product.

-The product features are usually only visually presented, simulated where applicable, or implemented at some working level with minimum effort and quality.
+The product features are usually only visually presented, simulated where applicable, or implemented at some working level with minimum efficiency and quality.

 Testing the prototypes ensures a level of confidence in the future development.
 After a functional prototype is built on some satisfactory level, it should be validated against the real user needs, experience, expectations, and usability issues.